sforcin/Pokemon/README.md

 You will be completing Phase I prompts in the README.md file in your project GitHub repository.
 The README.md file will need to have:

-Title of the project: A Text-Based Role-Playing Game (RPG) - pokemon
+Title of the project: A Text-Based Role-Playing Game (RPG) - Pokemon

 Group member names & links to github pages:  Sricharan Pamireddy (https://github.com/Sricharan-Pamireddy), Uma Akundi (https://github.com/umizoomiexe), Isabela Sforcin(https://github.com/sforcin), Brandon Nguyen(https://github.com/bnguy408), Andrew Do(https://github.com/androodo)